The boots that saved Grethe’s legs

 She describes the feeling from using FlowOx™ as if someone was massaging her legs.
 “Now I’m just sorry that I didn’t know about this earlier.
 It’s a bit uncomfortable to share my story, but I do it because I want others to have the opportunity to experience the same progress as I have.”

-“We have tested FlowOx™ on 200 patients in collaboration with 30 leading hospitals in Norway, Great Britain and Germany.
+“We have tested FlowOx™ on over 200 patients in collaboration with 30 leading hospitals in Norway, Great Britain and Germany.
 The result has exceeded all our expectations.
 More than half of the most severe patients have benefited from FlowOx™ in the form of wound healing and pain relief.
 Healthcare professionals at these hospitals increasingly want to use our technology”, says Andreas Mollatt, CEO of Otivio.

 What does this cost to the Norwegian healthcare system?